 o Mentally ill.

+As of October 1, 1993, waiver renewals, amendments to renewed waivers, and requests for temporary extensions of existing waivers are to be submitted to your respective regional office.

-.
-Content of a Waiver Renewal Request.--Requests for waiver renewals must contain the following:
+D. Content of a Waiver Renewal Request.--Requests for waiver renewals must contain the following:

 1. A formal request for a renewal of the existing waiver, signed by the appropriate single State Agency or State Medicaid official.